datatrail-jhu/05_R/manuscript/04_basic_commands.md

 # Basic Commands in R

-Now that we've covered what some essentials about R objects, we'll go over some basic commands that will be helpful in working with data.
+Now that we've covered some essentials about R objects, we'll go over some basic commands that will be helpful in working with data.

 ### Functions